Public transport in Perth and Kinross: Blairgowrie

 Ten routes serve the Blairgowrie and Rattray area.

 The number 34(A), which sets out from Perth's Mill Street, serves Luncarty, Stanley, Spittalfield before reaching Blairgowrie.

 The 51 originates in Abernyte and terminates at Perth Royal Infirmary.

-Dundee is the starting point for the 57, which passes through Blairgowrie en route to Perth bus station.
+Dundee is the starting point for the 57, which passes through Blairgowrie en route to Perth's South Street.
 The 6:30 am service terminates at Perth College UHI in Hillyland.

 The 58 originates in Blairgowrie and passes through Scone before terminating at Perth Academy.

 A Blairgowrie–Coupar Angus–Dundee circular is served by the 59.

 The 60 runs from Blairgowrie to Aberfeldy via Dunkeld.

 The 63 is a Blairgowrie town service.

 Tarvie is the destination of the number 71, which runs between Blairgowrie, Bridge of Cally and Kirkmichael.

 The 125, from Forfar, stops in Glamis, Eassie, Meigle en route to Newtyle in Angus.

 Finally, the 128 is a Kirriemuir–Alyth circular.